 (a) Filing of Reports.-The Chairman shall report or cause to be reported promptly to the House any bill, resolution, or other measure approved by the Committee and shall take or cause to be taken all necessary steps to bring such bill, resolution, or other measure to a vote.
-No bill, resolution, or measure shall be reported from the Committee unless a majority of Committee is actually present.
+No bill, resolution, or measure shall be reported from the Committee unless a majority of the Committee is actually present.
 A Committee report on any bill, resolution, or other measure approved by the Committee shall be filed within 7 calendar days (not counting days on which the House is not in session) after the day on which there has been filed with the Majority Staff Director of the Committee a written request, signed by a majority of the Committee, for the reporting of that bill or resolution.
 The Majority Staff Director of the Committee shall notify the Chairman immediately when such a request is filed.

-(b) Content of Reports.-Each Committee report on any bill or resolution approved by the Committee shall include as separately identified sections:

-(1) a statement of the intent or purpose of the bill or resolution;

-(2) a statement describing the need for such bill or resolution;

-(3) a statement of Committee and Subcommittee consideration of the measure including a summary of amendments and motions offered and the actions taken thereon;

-(4) the results of the each record vote on any amendment in the Committee and Subcommittee and on the motion to report the measure or matter, including the names of those Members and the total voting for and the names of those Members and the total voting against such amendment or motion (See clause 3(b) of House Rule XIII);

-(5) the oversight findings and recommendations of the Committee with respect to the subject matter of the bill or resolution as required pursuant to clause 3(c)(1) of House Rule XIII and clause 2(b)(1) of House Rule X;
+- (b) Content of Reports.-Each Committee report on any bill or resolution approved by the Committee shall include as separately identified sections: - (1) a statement of the intent or purpose of the bill or resolution; - (2) a statement describing the need for such bill or resolution; - (3) a statement of Committee and Subcommittee consideration of the measure, including a summary of amendments and motions offered and the actions taken thereon; - (4) the results of each record vote on any amendment in the Committee and Subcommittee and on the motion to report the measure or matter, including the total number of votes cast for and against, and the names of Members voting for and against such amendment or motion (See clause 3(b) of House Rule XIII); - (5) the oversight findings and recommendations of the Committee with respect to the subject matter of the bill or resolution, as required pursuant to clause 3(c)(1) of House Rule XIII and clause 2(b)(1) of House Rule X;